Skip to main content

 Without filters, your search might return:

-• Marketing strategies when you wanted technical specs
+• Marketing documents when you wanted technical specs.

 Step 6: Query With Metadata Filters